-Thank you for your interest in the Fulbright U.S. Students Program.
+Thank you for your interest in the Fulbright U.S. Student Program.
 Graduating seniors, post-baccalaureate, current graduate students, and alumni who are U.S. citizens are eligible to apply.
-The competition for the 2016 - 2017 Fulbright program will open in May 2015.
 The Fulbright is highly competitive and the application process is extensive.
 It requires an extremely high level of dedication to write and revise essays, prepare detailed application materials, and participate in the campus review process.
-UH has a reputation of producing well qualified applicants but candidates compete at the national level for the same fellowships.
-If you are serious about applying for the Fulbright for 2016-2017, follow steps 1-4 below as soon as possible to ensure you are able to submit a competitive application in the fall.
+If you are serious about applying for a 2019-2020 Fulbright award, follow steps 1-4 below as soon as possible to ensure you are able to submit a competitive application next fall.

 STEP 1: View Fulbright Tutorial Videos.
 From there, look through the website to familiarize yourself with the fellowship and its expectations.

 STEP 2: Visit the Fulbright US Students National Website to confirm your eligibility.
-Carefully read the country summaries for those countries you are considering and the specifics requirements on the types of program: academic, arts and performance, ETA, etc. (Selection of a program and country should be done independently and prior to the advising session.)
+Carefully read the country program summaries for those countries you are considering and the specifics requirements on the types of program: academic, arts and performance, ETA, etc.